 Let us go back to the beginning.
 God created the human being for His glory; to reflect it and contribute to it.
 I suppose we may understand Psalm 19:1 and Isaiah 43:7 in this way, at least by extension.
 But Adam lost this capacity when he rebelled against God.
 For this reason the sentence that weighs against our race is that we "fall short of the glory of God" (Romans 3:23).
 But the Son came into the world to restore our lost potential.
 Ephesians 1:12 and 14 tell us that the object of the plan of salvation is "the praise of His glory" (see also 2 Corinthians 1:20).
 And 1 Corinthians 10:31 puts it into a command: "Whether you eat or drink, or whatever you do, do all to the glory of God."
 Now then, the point of all this is not to 'ruin' our lives, to take all the 'fun' out of them (as many seem to think).
 God is not being arrogant, unreasonable, too demanding.
 Quite the contrary-He is just trying to save us from throwing away our lives.
 Surely, because the glory of God is eternal (Psalm 104:31), and when I do something for His glory that something is transformed and acquires eternal value-it becomes "gold, silver, precious stones".
 Works done for the glory of God will go through the fire without harm.
-On the other hand, what is done with a view to our own ambitions and ideas is "straw".
+On the other hand, what is done with a view to our own ambitions and ideas is he may become wise.
+19 Because the wisdom of this world is foolishness with God.
+For it is written: "He catches the wise in their craftiness";1 20 and again, "The LORD knows the reasonings of the wise, that they are futile."2 21 So then, let no one boast in men, for all things are yours: 22 whether Paul or Apollos or Cephas, whether the world or life or death, whether things present or things to come-all are yours,3 23 and you are Christ's, and Christ is God's.

+"straw".
 We all know what fire does to straw!